Chriton/lnr-subgraph/README.md

 ##### Linagee subgraph to keep track of tokens minted by users

+# Deployed url
+Currently this subgraph is deployed [here](https://thegraph.com/hosted-service/subgraph/chriton/linagee).
+You can deploy your own or use that one.

+Remember that for queries from your React app you must use the API url like for example: https://api.thegraph.com/subgraphs/name/chriton/linagee

 # How to deploy this subgraph

 - Create an account at [thegraph](https://thegraph.com/)